sr-murthy/fsrapiclient/docs/sources/fs-register-api.rst

 - **individuals** - individuals associated with the type of firms described above, either current or past.
 Individuals in the register have unique **individual reference numbers (IRN)** and their endpoints usually take these as one of the parameters.
 They are described in more detail :ref:`here <fs-register-api.individual-requests>`.
 - **funds** - investment funds or collective investment schemes (CIS),including subfunds of funds.
 Funds in the register have unique **product reference numbers (PRN)** and their endpoints usually take these as one of the parameters.
 They are described in more detail :ref:`here <fs-register-api.fund-requests>`.

-There is also a **common search** API endpoint that allows a search for any of these resources by a name substring and a corresponding type specification (firm, individual, or fund).
-This is described in more detail :ref:`here <fs-register-api.common-search-requests>`.
+There are also search endpoints that allow a search for *(a)* any of these resources by a name substring and a corresponding type specification (firm, individual, or fund), or *(b)* `regulated markets <https://www.handbook.fca.org.uk/handbook/glossary/G978.html?date=2007-01-20>`_.
+These are described in more detail :ref:`here <fs-register-api.common-search-requests>`.

 .. _fs-register-api.request-headers: